Differences Between Selenium vs Cucumber

 - In Selenium, we can use conditional statements effectively and easily.
 In Cucumber, we cannot use these statements like if statement.

 - In Selenium, we need to write scripts based on test cases and requirements.
-In Cucumber, we need to write scenarios and get it verified from business analyst and other management teams.
+We need to write scenarios in Cucumber and get them verified by a business analyst and other management teams.

 - In Selenium, scripts are more complicated to develop and executed.
 In Cucumber, it is easy to write or develop and execute.

 - Selenium scripts appear more like developing an application.
-Cucumber scripts are like of documenting the procedure or functionality in right order
+Cucumber scripts are like of documenting the procedure or functionality in the right order.

 - In Selenium, syntax errors are easy to find while developing.
 In cucumber, syntax errors are not getting into notice while writing.

-- In Selenium, there is a suite of tools or set of software tools that are used for different purpose and each is having different functionality to test like Selenium web driver is mainly used to test web applications across all the platforms.
-In Cucumber, we have set of terms and in that way only we need to write the file for all the supported platforms.
+- In Selenium, there is a suite of tools or set of software tools used for a different purpose.
+Each has different functionality to test; like Selenium web driver is mainly used to test web applications across all the platforms.
+In Cucumber, we have a set of terms, and in that way, only we need to write the file for all the supported platforms.